TanyaTanya2601/Churn-Retention-Intervention-A-B-Test/README.md

 ## Churn/Retention Intervention A/B Test

-A data science portfolio project built to demonstrate the full workflow behind a targeted customer-retention program: predicting who's at risk of churning, deciding who to intervene on, running a randomized experiment to test the intervention, and analyzing the result the way a business stakeholder would actually want it analyzed — not just "did it work," but "was it worth the money."
+The project demonstrates the full workflow behind a targeted customer-retention program: predicting who's at risk of churning, deciding who to intervene on, running a randomized experiment to test the intervention, and analyzing the result the way a business stakeholder would actually want it analyzed — not just "did it work," but "was it worth the money."

 ## Overview